Prosperatum/projeto15-a-forja-ecommerce-back/README.md

 This project is was made by a team of 3 using agile for practice, and developed using React and Styled components Single Page Application, and Node + express integrating with MongoDB(Atlas)

-Also check out the frontend repositorie: https://github.com/TeuPremium/A-forja-ecommerce-front/tree/main
+Also check out the frontend repository: https://github.com/TeuPremium/A-forja-ecommerce-front/tree/main

 Here's a walkthrough of the website: